Installation for a React app

 Using a fallback element during initial load

 A fallback element is displayed while the Client is initializing.
-Any component can be used, and it will be given an instance of the client
+Any component can be used, and it will be given an instance of the client as a prop directly.

 import React from 'react';import { createRoot } from 'react-dom/client';